PrestoConFuoco1/OpenWeather-proxy-cache-server/README.md

 After users are created, you need to create the entire database.
 It is rather easy since the web-server supports migrations and has a separate command-line argument to apply all the migrations to the given database.
-To run migrations, use `stack exec weather-exe -- config.conf -m`.
+To run migrations, use `stack exec weather-exe -- ./config.conf -m`.

 In the end, you should let PostgreSQL know, who can connect to the database and what authentication method should be used.
 If the database is on the same machine with the server, the next line is to be added to